Skip to main content

 “I don’t want your dirty money.”
 Kalyani’s voice trembled as she looked away.
 She expected him to protest or explain.
 Instead, Sharat smiled, putting the Annas back in his pocket and sighed.

 “Very well, I will send you some rice and vegetables from the village.”
-He turned to leave as Kalyani was about to walk inside her room.
+He turned to leave as Kalyani was about to walk into her room.

 “Kalyani?”
 She stopped and glanced over her shoulder at him.
 “Do you think I am a bad person?”
 Kalyani smiled dryly at the choice of his words.